iterative/dvc.org/content/docs/dvclive/ml-frameworks/huggingface.md

     trainer.train()
 ```

-This will generate the metrics logs and summaries as described in the
+This will generate the outputs as described in the
 [Get Started](/docs/dvclive/get-started#outputs).

 > 💡Without requiring additional modifications to your training code, you can